luckyde/elCanvas/README.md

 transformOrigin | only percent values, width/height must be specified zIndex | yes (Only on creation) radius | yes, also takes individual sides e.g.,radius:{tl:20,tr:0,bl:2,br:40}
+debug | shows the center position of the object, change it with transformOrigin(making sure youve set a width and height first)

 ### Types of shapes